ng-Classic/ng-classic/aio/content/guide/user-input.md

 The text in quotes to the right of the equals sign is the **template statement**.
 The statement responds to the click event by calling the component's `onClickMe` method.

 When writing a binding, be aware of a template statement's **execution context**.
-The identifiers in a template statement belong to a specific context object, usually the Angular Classiccomponent controlling the template.
+The identifiers in a template statement belong to a specific context object, usually the Angular Classic component controlling the template.
 The preceding example shows a single line of HTML, but that HTML belongs to a larger component:

 <code-example header="src/app/click-me.component.ts" path="user-input/src/app/click-me.component.ts" region="click-me-component"></code-example>

-When the user clicks the button, Angular Classiccalls the `onClickMe` method from `ClickMeComponent`.
+When the user clicks the button, Angular Classic calls the `onClickMe` method from `ClickMeComponent`.

 ## Get user input from the &dollar;event object